Need a VPN for Linux?Get ExpressVPN Now

 Launch a Terminal session, and then enter the following command:

 Click on your Network Manager icon on your desktop bar Notification Area.
-This icon can be in the shape of 2 computer screens or arrows or a wireless signal meter if you use a Wi-Fi connection.
+This icon can be in the shape of 2 computer screens, a pair of up and down arrows, or a wireless signal meter if you use a Wi-Fi connection.

 Click on Edit Connections.